bsebesta/portfolio-v2/content/notes/what-is-ux.md

 * **A Lack of Ego.** Any good technologist has confidence in their work, but they should also be willing to "kill their darlings" (to use Stephen King's memorable phrase).
 Our darlings might include our assumptions; our hopes; or our exciting feature idea sketched on a napkin after waking up at midnight with some brilliant idea.
 In other words, we must be willing to be wrong.
 * **Epistemic Humility.** Part-and-parcel with a lack of ego is a humility about what we know, and how we know it.
 Again, we have to render our assumptions visible and question them _ruthlessly_.
 It's fine to have hunches and intuition, but we should be on our guard to question all of them—or at least the riskiest ones!
 * **A Generalist's Mindset.** To some extent, designers should think broadly as well as deeply.
-Historically, designers have beeen [eclectic generalists]({{< relref "eclectic-generalists" >}}).
+Historically, designers have been [eclectic generalists]({{< relref "eclectic-generalists" >}}).
 Think Leonard DaVinci's interests in fields as different as biology and architecture, or Steve Jobs' passion for calligraphy.
 * **A Systems-oriented Mindset.** Unintended consequences follow when we don't zoom out and consider different levels of context, or look at problems from other angles, looking for possible second- and third-order consequences.
 We should be mindful of how every human being, product, and business is embedded in a plethora of _systems_.
 * **Empathy.** UX as principle blends with UX as posture: we must have empathy for the people on the other end of our designs.
 What are they after?
 What is their "job to be done"?
 Do they approach the problem the way we assume?
 What's their mental model?
 What really satisfies their desire?
 Are they using our the product the way we expect?
 We must be natively curious and empathetic.